nothinglabs/openmelt2/antweight_reference_platform/readme.md

 ## Motor
 A 45-turn 540-sized "sealed endbell" hobby motor is used.
 [Injora](https://www.amazon.com/INJORA-Brushed-Tracks-AXI03007-Parts%EF%BC%8845T%EF%BC%89/dp/B08X21JCGZ/?th=1) is one of many common brands.

 The number of turns determines how fast the motor rotates for a given voltage.
-A 45-turn motor is considered a slower or "torque / crawler" motor.
+Lower turn motors spin faster and draws more current.
+A 45-turn motor is considered a slower "torque / crawler" motor.

 Using a lower turn motor has not been tested - and may overtax the MOSFET.